 - We work with State CMS, Medi-Cal and EDS to identify and correct barriers to timely processing of CCS claims.
 CRISS efforts helped result in the elimination of EDS edits that limited CCS billing and reimbursements (e.g. frequency and location of service edits).
 We continue to follow implementation of electronic authorizations and billing, apprising the state of questions and concerns and sharing information on the authorizations and claims processes among provider groups and institutions.

-For any questions, please contact Melissa at email@example.com.
+For any questions, please contact Larene at email@example.com.